Hard Palate Cancer

 Follow-up care

 Recurrence of hard palate cancer can often occur many years after initial treatment.
 Therefore, continuous follow-up is very important.
-According to the guidelines for post-treatment surveillance, patients should receive regular follow-up several times a year in the first 5 years after treatment and once a year after the 5th year.
+According to the guidelines for post-treatment surveillance, patients should receive regular follow-ups several times a year in the first 5 years after treatment and once a year after the 5th year.

 The recommended follow-up for these malignancies is over 10 years.
 The importance of long-term follow-up is crucial for several hard palate malignancies because of their high recurrence rates and indolent growth patterns.